Brendon-Coombes/blog/source/_posts/azure-sentiment-analysis.md

 ## Sending my data to Text Analytics

-I am not normally very vocal on social media, so I am going to make an effor to post more in general, especially when I feel strongly about issues or topics.
+I am not normally very vocal on social media, so I am going to make an effort to post more in general, especially when I feel strongly about issues or topics.
 I also send a lot of emails, I have not figured out how I will get my emails into the sentiment detection yet as they will have footers and history attached.
 There are Office365 API's available but it looks like that you need to add an application to your AzureAD in order to use them, which the company I work for will likely not allow me to do.

-At this stage I will likely use [Postman](https://www.getpostman.com/) to manually put my emails through sentiment analytics.
+At this stage I will likely skip my emails, but I have the option of using [Postman](https://www.getpostman.com/) to manually put my emails through sentiment analytics.
 If I figure out an automated way to achieve this; I will write a follow up post with my method.

 There is a limit to how much text the Text Analytics service can process at once, that limit is 5000 characters.
 I will just skip any social media post or email that is larger than that limit as splitting it up may skew the sentiment.

-I need to set a baseline for how negative I was in the past year in order to figure out if there has been any noticable improvement when I have tried to be positive for the next year.
+I need to set a baseline for how negative I was in the past in order to figure out if there has been any noticable improvement when I have tried to be positive for the next year.
 To do this; I decided that I would pull the last years posts from Twitter, Facebook, and Reddit and store them in an Azure Table.
 I will then automate pulling in future posts on these mediums and save them to the same table.
 After a year is up; I will analyse the data and confirm if I was able to be more positive or not.

 The data I am storing from each medium is the following:
 - Medium (Facebook, Twitter, Reddit [I may add email at a later stage])